HTian1997/htian1997.github.io/_pages/about.md

 # Recent News
+* 2019-10-25 Participated in Southwest Theoretical and Computational Chemistry (SWTCC) 2019 meeting.
 * 2019-09-20 Presented in our group meeting about my undergrad research and literature review.
 Here is our 2019-2020 [group member](https://www.facebook.com/424893014296789/photos/pb.424893014296789.-2207520000.1569378986./2359913207461417/?type=3&theater)!
 * 2019-08-30 Attended group workshop for CHARMM and AMBER, check news in [Twitter](https://twitter.com/TaoGroupSMU/status/1171945478788980737).